stcarrez/mat/README.md

 On Debian-based systems, you may have to install the following packages:

-  sudo apt-get install gnat gprbuild binutils-dev libiberty-dev libreadline6-dev
+  sudo apt-get install gnat gprbuild binutils-dev libiberty-dev libreadline-dev

 If you have installed Ada Utility Library and Ada Bfd Library on your system, you can configure and build by using: